 Stop getting support tickets from users asking, "Why does your service think I’m in the wrong country?"
 Geofeeds let you proactively fix these issues.

-Better Localization & UX
+Better localization & UX

 Ensure users see the right content, currency, and language — without needing to manually override locations in your app.